yunseo-kim/yunseo-kim.github.io/_posts/en/2022-03-09-Mass-and-Energy-Particles-and-Waves.md

 ---
-title: "Mass and Energy, Particles and Waves"
+title: Mass and Energy, Particles and Waves
-description: >-
-  Explore the mass-energy equivalence principle of relativity theory and calculate the energy of moving electrons considering relativistic effects.
+description: Explore the mass-energy equivalence principle of relativity theory and calculate the energy of moving electrons considering relativistic effects.
 categories: [Engineering Physics, Nuclear Engineering]
 tags: [Nuclear Physics, Theory of Relativity]
 math: true
+image: /assets/img/atoms.png
 ---
 ## Mass-Energy Equivalence Principle
 Mass and energy are identical and can be converted into each other.